nathan-meehan/bigpil/README.md

 - 👋 Hi, I’m @bigpil
-- 👀 I’m interested in cloud computing, virtualization, and automation
+- 👀 I’m interested in anything cloud, virtualization, and automation
-- 🌱 I’m currently learning python and SQL
+- 🌱 I really enjoy using python and I'd like to get better at it :)
-- 💞️ I’m looking to collaborate on anything!!!
+- 💞️ I’m looking to collaborate on anything

 <!---
 bigpil/bigpil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.